Japanese players who played in Spain

 In the summer of 1996 the legendary Logroñés returned to the First Division.
 In full madness “Ley Bosman” La Rioja had thrown the European market to strengthen its workforce in order to maintain the category.
-But nevertheless, He was set in this Japanese player who was on the lower Lazio to play in the old Gaunas.
+But nevertheless, He noticed this Japanese player who was in the Lazio inferiors to play in The old Gaunas.
 But nevertheless, to occupy extra space, He never got to make debut not even be registered with the team riojano so eventually ended up leaving the club unable to play in the league.

 Sotaro Yasunaga played in the Spanish second division at the end of the twentieth century after first strengthening the ranks of Lleida and then a Racing de Ferrol was characterized for a while to put together a veritable Tower of Babel of nationalities.

 Espanyol Barcelona signed this Japanese player to make it one of their forwards.
-But nevertheless, the Japanese will never burst through the eye then-coach parakeet, Paco Flores who even stated that the Japanese had no level to play in First.
+But nevertheless, the Japanese will never burst through the eye then-coach parakeet, Paco Flores who even went so far as to affirm that the Japanese had no level to play in First.
 Four games and low at the end of that season.

 Mallorca took the Japanese player in the transfer market this season 2004/05.
 He completed a second round which made the Mallorca took control services in property.
 He played another season where he went on to complete 25 games with a somewhat uneven performance.

 Kenji Fukuda was a Japanese player who made much of his career in Latin countries.
 He played in the Mexican Pachuca and Irapuato well at the Guarani of Paraguay.
 In Spain did three teams from 2006, in Castellón, Numancia and Las Palmas.
 All an adventurer.